 - The difficulty is one that is basic to Hungarian agriculture, that is, despite a complex system of subsidies and incentives, and price increases, the disparity between industrial and agricultural prices is still too great.
-Farmers have to pay much higher prices for their machinery, equipment and other inputs, but have to sell their products at fixed and artificially The disparity is such that some Hungarian economists low prices. have argued that for agricultural prices to reflect the actual costs of production, a general 25% rise would be necessary. this reason there has also been a perceptible decrease in vegetable and fruit growing in recent years, with the result that consumer prices have increased to the disadvantage of low income people, large families and those on a pension.
-(The per capita annual consumption is now 75 kilos compared with a European average of about 85 to 90 kilos).
+Farmers have to pay much higher prices for their machinery, equipment and other inputs, but have to sell their products at fixed and artificially low prices.
+The disparity is such that some Hungarian economists have argued that for agricultural prices to reflect the actual costs of production, a general 25% rise would be necessary. this reason there has also been a perceptible decrease in vegetable and fruit growing in recent years, with the result that consumer prices have increased to the disadvantage of low income people, large families and those on a pension.
+(The per capita annual consumption is now 75 kilos compared with a European average of about 85 to 90 kilos.)
 As a result, a steady and satisfactory fruit and vegetable supply is now one of the Government's most important targets of social policy.
 The trouble is the same - the price level does not make the cultivation of these labour and investment intensive plants a worthwhile proposition. - 20.
 Interestingly, one area in which the Government has been successful is pig breeding particularly important in Hungary where more than 50% of meat consumed is pork.
 A large scale programme to encourage production was put into effect in 1969, and there was a rise in procurement prices and subsidies.
 By 1971 the pig population had increased to some 7.5 million head, compared with 6 million a year or so earlier.
-In the same year 890,000 tons of pigs for slaughter were produced - 200,000 tons more than in the previous year - and very nearly the target of 900,000 tons set for 1975.
+In the same year 890,000 tons of pigs for slaughter were produced 200,000 tons more than in the previous year and very nearly the target of 900,000 tons set for 1975.
 Indeed, the sudden surge in production created problems for the inadequate capacity of the processing industry, so that some cutback was inevitable in 1972.
-Significantly, most of the increase was accounted for by the household plots of the co-operatives, and private and auxiliary farms, illustrating the importance of these sections to Hungarian agriculture, and the rapid way in which they will respond to price increases which make production profitable.

-- The Government is aware of this and knows that if production is to be increased and assured, prices will have to rise and the Hungarian consumer pay more for his food.
-In fact the Government does seem prepared for some action in this respect despite the great unpopularity of such increases with consumers.
-The Central Committee Meeting of 20th November decided that in 1973 the price of milk would be raised 44%, butter 20%, cheese 10% and other milk products by 25%.
-Although such increases are supposed to be offset by accompanying wage rises for industrial workers, they are nevertheless evidence of the authorities! determination to accustom people to a higher prices system. decision is well illustrated by the choice of so sensitive an item as milk for the major increase; however strong the economic argument for the move, the social arguments against it would until very recently, have been considered overwhelming.
-It was also decided that there would be a general rise in meat prices another very sensitive item - after 1975, primarily in order to support the heavy Government spending scheduled for 1973-1980, in an effort to achieve some expansion in cattle breeding. - Besides trying to move towards a more realistic price structure in order to encourage agricultural production, Hungarians have also recently tried a more technological approach by experimenting with the "closed production" system.
-Under this system, the variety of plant or animal most suitable for development in Hungarian conditions is selected and then given optimum space, chemical treatment or fodder as the case may be.
-In 1972, the system was successfully tried with maize and sugar beet production, and will be adopted on a larger scale with these crops in the future.
-Experimental success has also been had in The Ministry of Agriculture raising rice and tobacco yields. is trying to encourage the adoption of this system by aiding farmers with advice and guaranteed purchases, if farmers accept the strict conditions of cultivation involved.
-However, the drawbacks of the system are also great, the chief one being that the mechanization involved, makes it very expensive indeed - and frequently requires large imports of western machinery.
-It also requires a lot of skilled manpower, of which Hungarian agriculture is short.
-For these reasons, a rapid switch to the new system is not possible, and results can only be expected to come gradually.
+Significantly, most of the increase was accounted for by the household plots of the co-operatives, and private and auxiliary farms, illustrating the importance of these sections to Hungarian agriculture, and the rapid way in which they will respond to price increases which make production profitable. - 21.
+The Government is aware of this and knows that if production is to be increased and assured, prices will have to rise and the Hungarian consumer pay more for his food.
+In fact the Government has taken some action in this respect despite the great unpopularity of such increases with consumers.
+The Central Committee meeting of 20th November decided that in 1973 the price of milk would be raised 44%, butter 20%, cheese 10% and other milk products by 25%.
+Although increases were offset by accompanying wage rises for industrial workers, they are nevertheless evidence of the authorities determination to accustom people to a higher prices system.
+The decision is well illustrated by the choice of so sensitive an item as milk for the major increase; however strong the economic argument for the move, the social arguments against it would, until very recently, have been considered overwhelming.
+In November 1972 it was also decided that there would be a general rise in meat prices - another very sensitive item - after 1975, primarily in order to support the heavy Government spending scheduled for 1973-1980, in an effort to achieve some expansion in cattle breeding.